-3. Overview of Bell (Ex.
+2. Overview of Bell (Ex.
 1005)

-Bell discloses the treatment of PNH "using a compound which binds to or otherwise blocks the generation and/or activity of one or more complement components In particularly useful embodiments, the compound is an anti-C5 antibody selected from the group consisting of h5G1.1-mAb (eculizumab), h5G1.1-scFv (pexelizumab) and other functional fragments of h5G1.1."
+Bell discloses the treatment of PNH "using a compound which binds to or otherwise blocks the generation and/or activity of one or more complement components. . . .
+In particularly useful embodiments, the compound is an anti-C5 antibody selected from the group consisting of h5G1.1-mAb (eculizumab), h5G1.1-scFv (pexelizumab) and other functional fragments of hSG1.1."
 Id. ¶ 12; see also id. ¶ 52 ("The antibody h5G1.1-mAb is currently undergoing clinical trials under the tradename eculizumab.").
 Bell further discloses: "Methods for the preparation of h5G1.1-mAb, h5G1.1-scFv and other functional fragments of h5G1.1 are described in [Evans] and [Thomas] . . . the disclosures of which are incorporated herein in their entirety."
 Id. ¶ 52.

 As noted by Dr. Balthasar, the data disclosed in Bell overlaps with that in Hillmen, but further includes data on extension studies in which patients continued treatment for paroxysmal nocturnal hemoglobinuria for a total of two additional years.
 See Ex.
-1002 ¶ 40 (citations omitted).
-13 Briefly, eleven transfusion-dependent PNH patients received weekly 600 mg doses of eculizumab by infusion for four weeks, followed by "900 mg of eculizumab 1 week later[,] then 900 mg on a bi-weekly basis."
+1002 ¶ 39 (citations omitted).
+12 Briefly, eleven transfusion-dependent PNH patients received weekly 600 mg doses of eculizumab by infusion for four weeks, followed by "900 mg of eculizumab 1 week later[,] then 900 mg on a bi-weekly basis."
 Ex.
-1005
+1005 ¶¶ 81-82.
+Bell characterizes the first twelve weeks of treatment as a "pilot study."
+Id. ¶ 82.
+"Following completion of the initial acute phase twelve week study, all patients participated in an extension study conducted to a total of 64 weeks.
+Ten of the eleven patients participated in an extension study conducted to a total of two years."
+Id.
+Bell concludes that "[p]atients in the two year study experienced a reduction in adverse symptoms associated with PNH.
+Id. ¶¶ 82, 96.

-13 Page 37, footnote 16, of the Petition states: "Because the clinical study taught in Bell is the same C02-001 study disclosed in Hillmen, which discloses the eculizumab amino acid sequences of SEQ ID NOs: 2 and 4, Bell, too, therefore anticipates claims 1-4 and 7-10 for the same reasons discussed above for Hillmen."
-Despite this assertion, Petitioner's sole anticipation-based Grounds in this IPR are based on Hillmen (Ground 1) and Hill '05 (Ground 2).
+&lt;sup>12 Page 38, footnote 17, of the Petition states: "Because the clinical study taught in Bell is the same C02-001 study disclosed in Hillmen, which discloses the eculizumab amino acid sequences of SEQ ID NOs: 2 and 4, Bell, too, therefore anticipates claims 1-4 and 7-10 for the same reasons discussed above for Hillmen."
+Despite this assertion, Petitioner's sole anticipation-based Ground in this IPR relies on Hillmen.
 See Pet.
-22-23.
+23.